rohitg00/OWnCloud-Docker-Compose-IIEC_RISE-Project/README.md

 docker-compose stop
 ```
    #### Volumes :
-All our data will be permanent if we mount a volume to the folders where NextCloud and MySQL stores data.
+All our data will be permanent if we mount a volume to the folders where OwnCloud and MySQL stores data.
 The data will remain permanent if any of the container terminates.
 For that you have to create volumes first.
    #### Depends_on :
 OwnCloud uses database server.
 We have to specify which database container it should depend on.
    #### Ports :